rafaelpadilla/Object-Detection-Metrics/README.md

 <img src="https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/aux_images/interpolated_precision.png" align="center"/>
 </p>

 The Average Precision (AP) is the AUC obtained by the interpolated precision.
 The intention is to reduce the impact of the wiggles in the Precision x Recall curve.
-We split the AUC into 3 areas (A1, A2 and A3) as shown below:
+We divide the AUC into 3 areas (A1, A2 and A3) as shown below:

 <!--- interpolated precision AUC --->
 <p align="center">